George-R-Heath/NanoLocz/README.md

 # NanoLocz
-Atomic Force Microscopy Analysis Platform
+Atomic Force Microscopy Analysis Platform.

+Currently at pre-release stage so expect some errors and bugs

 ## About NanoLocz
-NanoLocz is a free interactive AFM image viewer and analysis platform.
-It's designed for browsing and analysing height data from AFM and HS-AFM imaging with the aim
+*NanoLocz* is a free interactive AFM image viewer and analysis platform.
+It's designed for browsing and analysing height data from AFM and HS-AFM imaging with the aim of increasing throughput.

-Capabilities:\
+**Capabilities:**
-Image Levelling \
+* Image Levelling
-Line Profiling  \
+* Line Profiling
-Video Alignment \
+* Video Alignment
-Particle Detection (height or reference based) \
+* Particle Detection (height or reference based)
-Single Particle Tracking \
+* Single Particle Tracking
-Particle Alignment \
+* Particle Alignment
-**Localization AFM**\
+* *Localization AFM*
-Export as: .tiff, .gif, .avi, .png, .jpeg, .pdf, .txt, .csv, .xls
+* Export as: .tiff, .gif, .avi, .png, .jpeg, .pdf, .txt, .csv, .xls

-Compatible file types:  .spm,  .jpk,  .ARIS,  .tiff.... more being added, please request (to g.r.heath@leeds.ac.uk) if your preferred file format is not here
+**Compatible file types:**  .spm,  .jpk,  .ARIS,  .tiff.... more being added\
+please request (to g.r.heath@leeds.ac.uk) if your preferred file format is not here

 ## NanoLocz Pre-Release Install:
 Options for Install: